Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Dismantle the Dodd-Frank Wall Street Reform and Consumer Protection Act, which aims to prevent the excessive risk-taking that led to the financial crisis and was signed into law by Obama in 2010.
 (A 2018 law left “the central structure of the post-financial-crisis rules in place, but it [made] the most significant changes to weaken the Dodd-Frank banking regulations since they were passed in 2010.”)

 Make medical marijuana widely available to patients and allow states to decide if they want to fully legalize pot.
-(Marijuana legalization has continued apace, thought Trump hasn’t pushed federal action on the medical front.)
+(Marijuana legalization has continued apace, though Trump hasn’t pushed federal action on the medical front.)

 On the first day in office, terminate President Obama’s executive orders related to immigration.
 (Trump didn’t end Deferred Action for Childhood Arrivals — also known as DACA — until September 2017.)